“But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness…”

 The outstanding hallmark of being a believer is love.

 The outstanding hallmark and essential earmark of being a believer is love.
 The Holy Spirit is the only one who can produce biblical love.
 This is not the kind of love you receive from your parents.
 This love cannot come from a close relationship with your wife.
-It does not come from human relationships but from the Spirit Himself.
+It does not come from human relationships but the Spirit Himself.

-When a Christian comes into contact with the love of God, it changes their love to others.
+When a Christian comes into contact with the love of God, it changes their love for others.
 When we heard the gospel, God amazed us that He loved us so.
 His love so captured our hearts that it captivated and mastered us.

 “Now hope does not disappoint, because the love of God has been poured out in our hearts by the Holy Spirit who was given to us” (Romans 5:5).

-God does not call upon us to love with our own puny, skinny anemic love.
+God does not call upon us to love with our own puny, skinny, anemic love.
 God enables us to love beyond our own natural brand of love.
 Natural love loves those who love us in return.
 Divine love enables us to love the unlovely.
 That is a potent, powerful love that goes beyond self.
 This love indwells us whether we know it or not.
 It waits there for the floodgates to open because the love of God dwells in our hearts.

 “For in Christ Jesus neither circumcision nor uncircumcision avails anything, but faith working through love… For you, brethren, have been called to liberty; only do not use liberty as an opportunity for the flesh, but through love serve one another” (Galatians 5:6,13).